 - Odds Are in Your Favor – Generally lake trout tend to stay in the same area, even though they aren’t schooling fish.
 The odds are that if you catch a lake trout in a specific area then there are likely to be more nearby.
 Stay in the area where you’ve caught one and you’ll most likely catch another.

 - Best Live Bait Options – When it comes to using live bait for lake trout nothing beats a good old fashioned night crawler.
 Along with night crawlers, medium to large size minnows and salmon eggs can also be very effective.
-A combination of a spinner and a minnow or night crawler can be a deadly combo!

 - Invest in a Fish Finder – While a fish finder is an expensive piece of equipment it can greatly increase your odds of finding monster lake trout.
 You’ll be able to find schools of bait fish and/or figure out what depth the trout are sitting at.
 This is only useful if you’re fishing from a boat.